indiqusdocs/apiculus/docs/Subscribers/Networking/VirtualFirewall/FirewallInstances/ConfiguringAlerts.md

 This section list and display all the email IDs already configured for the alerts.
 You can delete the existing email IDs and add other email IDs by following these steps:

-1. Click on the **Manage Recipients** button.
+1. Click the **Manage Recipients** button.
-2. Click on **+ Add More Recipients**.
+2. Click **Add More Recipients**.
 3. Add the email IDs; You can add multiple IDs separated by comma.
-4. Click on the **+** icon.
+4. Click the **+** icon.
-5. Click on the **Update** button, and update the recipient's list.
+5. Click the **Update** button, and update the recipient's list.

 ![Configuring Alerts on Virtual Firewall](img/UpdateAlertRecipients.png)

 :::note
-All the recipients configured will receive all the setup alerts.
-If no email ID is configured or added, then no email will be sent for the already configured alerts.
+All configured recipients receive all setup alerts.
+If no email ID is configured or added, no email is sent for the already configured alerts.
 :::